alanwongc/qualtrics-project/README.md

 # qualtrics-project

-This script will download responses from a specified qualtrics survey and input them into a google sheet
+This script will download responses from a qualtrics survey and input them into a Google Sheet

 ### Installing